Installation¶

 The run command starts the agent interactively in the foreground (not as a service).
 This is useful for debugging:

-The agent auto-detects its mode from the configuration file.
 All logs are printed to the console.
 Press Ctrl+C to stop.

 Use --filter to limit debug output to specific modules (see CLI Reference).